ckynlab/PipeIT/README.md

 ### Introduction
 We present PipeIT, an accurate variant call bioinformatics pipeline specific for Ion Torrent sequencing data.
 The pipeline has been enclosed into a Singularity image to allow easy and high throughput analyses.

+### Software requirements
+PipeIT only needs a working Singularity installation.
+Please visit the official website (https://singularity.lbl.gov/) for more information.

 ### Installation
 PipeIT can be downloaded on our laboratory's website: http://oncogenomicslab.org/software-downloads/.
 No further installations are required, all the dependencies needed to perform the whole analysis are already installed within the container.